pavkids84-dev/cloud-infrastructure-labs/README.md

 Troubleshooting begins with inspection rather than immediately restarting services or modifying configuration.

+### Change One Variable at a Time

+Applying multiple unrelated changes at once makes it difficult to identify the actual cause.

 ### Do Not Fabricate Runtime Values

-Values such as the following should come from the actual lab environment:
+Values such as the following must come from the actual lab environment:

 ```text
 PID